-- 1. Incorporating locally distinctive features and materials although new innovative design or features will not necessarily be resisted where they fit sensitively within their immediate surroundings and incorporate a number of locally distinctive features to maintain the areas' character. - 2.
+- 1. Incorporating locally distinctive features and materials although new innovative design or features will be supported where they fit sensitively within their immediate surroundings. - 2.
 Utilising physical sustainability measures associated with buildings that include, in particular, orientation of buildings, cycle and recycling storage and broadband infrastructure. - 3.
 Including adequate parking and ensuring that movement to, within, around and through the development is acceptable. - 4.
 Retaining important features such as tree cover, ponds, orchards and hedgerows, adding to the natural assets of the Parish where opportunities are available. - 5.
 Hard and soft landscape proposals not resulting in a suburbanised appearance, for example avoiding the planting of boundaries with non-native species, the use of timber board or panel fencing, extensive use of pavers or tarmac, or use of uncharacteristic gravel. - 6.
 Seeking on-site measures that support energy conservation, such as tree planting and other forms of green infrastructure to provide shade and shelter, the inclusion of sustainable drainage systems, the maximum use of permeable surfaces and minimising the use of external lighting to that which is necessary. - 7.
 Provide sufficient garden space to enable residents to enjoy their use with appropriate degrees of privacy. - 8.
 Assisting offsite measures such as supporting infrastructure to promote sustainable travel and enabling a sustainable drainage system to serve a wider range of properties. - 9.
 Minimising construction traffic and reducing waste.

-4.2.20 The special character of the Neighbourhood Plan area reflects a variety of building materials and designs.
+4.2.19 The special character of the Neighbourhood Plan area reflects a variety of building materials and designs.
 Responses to the community survey show that local people would like to see new development to be based on a sound understanding of the character of the area, but acceptance of the value of contemporary designs and materials.
 Building regulations, set by national Government, set high standards of insulation, renewable energy systems, rain water harvesting and grey water recycling in accordance with para 173 of the NPPF.